Daredevil: Born Again

 But it is, of course, more “adult” in other ways, too.

 Bad language, including f- and s-words, is strong and pervasive.
-Despite Matt’s Catholicism (which, in the early episodes, at least, seems a bit downplayed by Disney), the character has no inhibitions about diving into bed with someone else if the opportunity strikes.
+Despite Matt’s Catholicism (which seems a bit downplayed by Disney), the character has no inhibitions about diving into bed with someone if the opportunity strikes.

 And speaking of striking … wow, is this show violent.

 Daredevil may not kill.
 But sometimes he seems to skate by that scruple on a technicality.
 He’ll break bones, crush skulls and shed an incredible amount of blood in bringing his foes his own painful form of “justice.”
-And while Wilson Fisk is playing nice in the early going of this series, you just know that’s not going to last.
+And while Wilson Fisk plays nice, he—and his wife—are as brutal as they come.
 The people who die here might feel like they got off easy.

-Matt Murdock may think he’s changed.
-Wilson Fisk may think he’s changed.
+Wilson Fisk may insist that he’s changed.
 But Disney+’s Daredevil: Born Again?
-It feels much the same as its Netflix predecessor—if not a bit bloodier.
+It feels much the same as its Netflix predecessor, if not a bit bloodier and more profane.
 And for families who trust Disney to give them family friendly fare, that’s hardly a welcome return.

 Episode Reviews